ceega7/VBA-Style/README.md

 End Sub

-Function worksheetExists(wsName As String) As Boolean Dim ws As Worksheet
+Function worksheetExists(ByRef wsName As String) As Boolean Dim ws As Worksheet

 For Each ws In ThisWorkbook.Worksheets